 It’s true: Global Debauchery won a Liebster Award!

-- Which is your favourite place in the world and why?
+Which is your favorite place in the world and why?

 My favorite place in the world is wherever my husband is.
 Sound sappy?
 Maybe.
 But it really doesn’t matter where we are, we pretty much always have a great time.
 At the very least, we can laugh at ourselves when things aren’t going so well on the road.
 As such, we’ve dubbed ourselves the #AdventurePartnersForLife.